 |How many of us are truly and sincerely empathetic?
-Sure, we’ve heard what it means at least a dozen times, put yourself in the other one’s shoes, view the world from a different perspective, understand the other’s feelings… But how many of us have actually cultivated this habit or capacity for compassion by continuously being genuinely concerned for another human being?
+Sure, we’ve heard what it means at least a dozen times, “put yourself in the other one’s shoes, view the world from a different perspective, understand the other’s feelings…” But how many of us have actually cultivated this habit or capacity for compassion by continuously being genuinely concerned for another human being?

 Being empathetic includes you, as well as others.
 It’s hard work.
-It can do wonders for your relationship now with your little one is on the way.
+It can do wonders for your relationship now that your little one is on the way.
 You’ll need now, more than ever, to be able to tune into what your partner is going through.
-By doing do you’ll be able to work out any hassles and obstacles that may show up and come out on the winning side.
+By doing so you’ll be able to work out any hassles and obstacles that may show up and come out on the winning side.

 Not to worry!
-Kinedu is here with a few easy steps you can do each day to cultivate your empathetic skills so that when they’re finally put to the test (D-Day), you’ll pass it with flying colors!
+Kinedu is here with a few easy steps you can do each day to cultivate your empathetic skills, so that when they’re finally put to the test (D-Day), you’ll pass it with flying colors!

 1. Actively listen to whoever speaks at you (fully concentrated on the task at hand, don’t let your mind wander).

 2. Come up with one positive quality you appreciate in every person you interact with (even a nasty co-worker).

 3. Every night of the week, come up with at least one thing you appreciate about yourself and learn to become aware of your value and the impact you have on your family, friends, workplace and even the world.